MP John Hemming's cat Beauty stolen by wife is found

 "I didn't realise I had it until I returned to the house and there it was in the back of the car," she said.

 She said she put Beauty over her garden fence and the next day took her to "within 30 metres" of Ms Cox's home, thinking the cat would find its way back.

 But Mr Hemming said on Monday that a woman called Sheila Bates contacted his constituency office on Friday to say she had been looking after Beauty in Sparkhill.

-The cat has since had kittens and is still weaning them but has been reunited by her owner.'Had kittens'
+The cat has since had kittens and is still weaning them but has been reunited by her owner.

 Mr Hemming said: "We noticed she was still lactating and we discussed it with Sheila and she said yes, she recently had kittens so, we put her back with Sheila.

 "Although Sheila has been looking after Beauty, we don't know where she's had her kittens.
 She's had them somewhere else... maybe at somebody's else's house?"

 The MP said he was concerned for the welfare of the litter and urged anyone who may have been looking after the kittens to let him know.